arnedesmedt/vue-ads-layout/README.md

  There are 2 possibilities for using the drawer templates:
  - overriding the default template with a custom template.
- - use the predefined 2 rows template: `navigation`, `bottom`.
+ - use the predefined 2 rows template: `top`, `bottom`.
- This method uses the flex css style, where the navigation template has a flex-grow attribute.
+ This method uses the flex css style, where the top template has a flex-grow attribute.

  For example if you want to use the VueAdsMinify button on the bottom of the bar to minify it, use the following template.